graphql-java-generator/graphql-maven-plugin-project/README.md

 :)

+You can access to the GraphQL server with this URL: [http://localhost:8180/graphiql](http://localhost:8180/graphiql).
+With this interface, you can test your server, by typing any GraphQL query.
+You'll have some help to type correct values.

+You can access to the H2 Console with this URL: [http://localhost:8180/h2-console/](http://localhost:8180/h2-console/).
+The jdbc URL to connect to the database is: jdbc:h2:mem:testdb. login: sa, no password.

 ## State of the project

 ### Things to change

 - The plugin currently manages only one schema.
 It would be nice to allow several graphqls files, with a pattern like /*.graphqls
+- The plugin currently manages onyl schema stored in the root of the classpath, that is: in the src/main/resources folder.
+The doc announces that it can also been stored in a subfolder.

 ### What the plugin can't manage (as of its current state)